A day off in Paris? What’s that about then ?

-> We began fairly early in the morning with a substantial breakfast at our hotel before dashing down to Pontoise Station to catch an RER C into the big city.
+We began fairly early in the morning with a substantial breakfast at our hotel before dashing down to Pontoise Station to catch an RER C into the big city.
 We managed to get tickets that allowed unlimited travel on RER trains and metros, which is good.
-The amount of time we spent attempting to buy them meant that we missed a train by 2 mins and had to wait a further 28 minutes for the next one.
-After all, it was Good Friday, so somewhat reduced service was operating on the suburban lines.
+It took so long to buy them meant that we missed a train by 2 mins.
+So we had to wait a further 28 minutes for the next one.
+After all, it was Good Friday.
+There weren’t so many trains.

 Our first stop was the Champ de Mars station, which RER C goes directly into, so we could attempt to get up the Eiffel Tower.
-I say “attempt” because their website sold out of tickets for both levels of lift several months in advance, so we were gambling with availability of the “on the day” tickets.
-The form was that everyone had to queue up for a security check before being let underneath the tower itself for the ticket offices.
+I say “attempt” because their website sold out of tickets for both levels of lift several months in advance.
+We were gambling with availability of the “on the day” tickets.
+Everyone had to queue up for a security check before being let underneath the tower itself for the ticket offices.
 We decided to go for the tickets that force you to walk up to the second level and then queue for the lift up to the top.
 The decision was based mainly on the length of the respective queues.

 So all in all it took us about an hour to get to the point where we were actually walked up the tower.
-We decided to go up to the second level as soon as possible and have a look at the queue for the lifts to the very top.
-When we got there, we found a remarkably short queue for the top level lifts and decided to join it straight away.
+We decided to go up to the second level as soon as possible and queue for the lifts to the very top.
+When we got there, we found a remarkably short queue for the top level lifts.

 The view from the top is quite impressive.
 The tower is considerably taller than any other structure in Paris, and the view is quite spectacular.
 It was a little chilly though, as it was quite windy at the top.
 While we were up there we found the office containing the waxwork model of Gustav Eiffel so that we could claim a virtual geocache ( At the top of the Eiffel tower ).

-The lift down was quite uninspiring, and from the second level we attempted to count the steps down to ground floor.
+The lift down was quite uninspiring.
+From the second level we attempted to count the steps down to ground floor.
 After about 400 or so Ami and I managed to get out of step so I gave up counting.
 Ami counted a shade over 700 steps.

 By this time it was nearly midday, so we availed ourselves of some fizzy drinks and unhealthy snacks under the tower and went over to the riverside to eat them.
 From here we crossed the bridge into the Trocadéro, where we found a couple of cunningly hidden geocaches as well as another virtual ( VIRTUAL REWARD 2017-2018 : TOUR EIFFEL ).
 This one requires you to pretend to be taller than the tower, and therefore involves the photography sitting on the floor to get the right angle.

 From here we crossed the river and walked along to Les Invalides, where I’d solved a couple of wherigo caches.
-We didn’t bother with going inside though, as it’s a big site and neither of us is really a museum kind of a person.
+We didn’t bother with going inside though.
+It’s a big site and neither of us is really a museum kind of a person.

 The distance around to Notre Dame looked a bit much for walking all the way, so we decided we’d get a bit more value out of our all day metro tickets rather than walking the 3km between there and where we were.

 We appeared out of the Cluny_–_La_Sorbonne_(Paris_Métro)Cluny – La Sorbonne Metro Station and headed north towards the river.
-Before crossing we thought we’d earned ourselves a short break, so we sat for 20 minutes in a totally stereotypical streetside cafe and got ourselves fleeced for the value of a coffee, a sprite and a piece of Apple Tart.
+Before crossing we thought we’d earned ourselves a short break.
+We sat for 20 minutes in a totally stereotypical streetside cafe.
+We got ourselves fleeced for the value of a coffee, a sprite and a piece of Apple Tart.
 They were nice though, and we needed a rest for a bit.

 If we thought the queues and the security checks at the Eiffel Tower were long, those at Notre Dame were a whole new world of pain.
 We were really, really glad that we weren’t bothered about going inside.
 We’d have been there for hours.
 All we in fact wanted to do was to get a photograph of our own feet for another virtual geocache.
 There’s a metal disc in the floor which marks the point from which all distances to Paris are officially measured.

 From here we made our way further north in the general direction of the Pompidou Centre and then on to the Forum Les Halles.
-This had been changed somewhat (OK, “completely”) since my previous visit by the addition of a massive new canopy roof over the top.
-Most of the insides seem to have been reworked too, and the characterof the shops had completely changed.
+This had been changed somewhat (OK, “completely”) since my previous visit.
+They added a massive new canopy roof over the top.
+Most of the insides seem to have been reworked too, and the character of the shops had completely changed.
 In the late 1980’s early 1990’s, when I previously visited, it was a series of little boutiques.
 It can now be described as being pretty much like any other shopping centre in Europe apart from being underground, and in Paris.
 It did have quite a cunning geocache for us to find though.

 The next stop on our whirlwind tour was to be the Louvre museum, so we could peer at the big glass pyramid.
 Obviously, once again, we had neither the time nor the energy to actually go inside.
 It was also “heaving”.
 On the way there we got rained on, but it was quite a short shower, and when it finished we were greeted with a bright blue and near cloudless sky for the first time since we arrived in France.
 This made for a very pretty couple of photos of the wet cobbles with the sun reflecting off them.